Construction information

 Managing traffic and deliveries

-The footpath outside 40 Pelham Street is currently closed to pedestrians from Monday morning to Friday evening until mid-December.
+The footpath outside 40 Pelham Street is currently closed to pedestrians from Monday morning to Friday evening.
 The closure is necessary to enable the team to safely restore the historic brickwork and install new windows.
 An alternative pedestrian walkway has been set up in the pitlane in front of the site, along the Pelham Street façade, which is clearly signposted.
 Thank you for bearing with us.

 Working hours